 Sign in with a backup code

-- Locate your backup codes.
+- Find your backup codes.

-- Enter your backup code.
+- Enter one of your unused backup codes.

 Tip: As each code can be used only once, you might want to mark the code as used.